 Here, the DB seems to sort of slow play, presumably hoping to muddle Green’s read.
 But sometimes trying to play both options means you can’t actually play either, and when Green pulls to throw, the DB is left in the dust.

 The point I wanted to make here is that, as you may have realized when I pointed out the personnel, that’s not a WR lined up at X and running that route.
 That’s six-four, two hundred and fifty-five pound tight end Armani Levias, who just casually blows by WKU cornerback Trae Meadows on a vertical route for a wide-open touchdown.
 Tight ends aren’t supposed to run like that!
 I mean, NFL tight ends maybe!
 Where did Doc Holliday find this dude!
 I call shenanigans!

 So yeah, it’s not hard to see why Levias leads the team in catches, yards, and touchdowns.
 Marshall will run the ball first and foremost, and Isaiah Green has been inconsistent at QB—he’s completing less than 59 percent of his passes, with that dragging his yards per attempt down to a pedestrian 7.0—but they will absolutely hit some big plays if Rice isn’t prepared.
-You don’t have to be the most accurate QB in the world to be effective when you’ve got fleet-footed wide receivers and a 255-pound gazelle playing tight end for you.Become a member and join The Roost.
+You don’t have to be the most accurate QB in the world to be effective when you’ve got fleet-footed wide receivers and a 255-pound gazelle playing tight end for you.Join The Roost.
+React to stories and news in the forum.
 Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.